BerenMillidge/FEP_Active_Inference_Papers/README.md

 This repository provides a list of papers that I believe are interesting and influential on the Free-Energy-Principle, or in Active Inference.
 If you believe I have missed any papers, please contact me or make a pull request with the information about the paper.
 I will be happy to include it.

 ## FEP Outline
-This list is of papers focused specifically on the abstract mathematical form of the Free-Energy-Principle (FEP)
+This list is of papers focused specifically on the abstract mathematical formulation of the Free-Energy-Principle (FEP).
+The FEP

 - [Surveys](https://github.com/BerenMillidge/FEP_Active_Inference_Papers/blob/master/README.md#surveys)
 - [Classics](https://github.com/BerenMillidge/FEP_Active_Inference_Papers/blob/master/README.md#classics)